mauricionobrega/platform-scaffold/native/README.md

 # Progressive Mobile App SDK Scaffold

 This directory contains the Progressive Mobile App SDK (Astro) Scaffold.
 It is a fully functioning iOS and Android app demoing the Merlins Potions e-commerce store and is a part of the Mobify Platform.
+It is built and maintained by the Apps team.
+For questions and support, head on to `#progressive-app-astro`.

 ## Requirements